happyt/chatBase/ReadMe.md

-Connect via web socket to TCP socket.
+## Feeds monitoring

+This project aims to watchone or more JSON feeds and log the times of any changes; I'd like to monitoor some golf feeds to see the delays between them.
+Some may be XML

+The plan is to do,
+- add a set of urls to the database
+- log results to database
+- open socket server to show changes
+- simple web page to list the recent chhanges
+- compare feed timings

+Delete the Viz stuff...
-Currently creates the Viz socket and web socket and just passes some pre set commands over.
+- Currently creates the Viz socket and web socket and just passes some pre set commands over.

-Simple web page to show a few buttons.
+??

-Added tests for monitoring/redirecting a UDP stream and writing messages to mongodb
+- Added tests for monitoring/redirecting a UDP stream and writing messages to mongodb